bunnylin/supersakura/README.md

 	translate-shell -b ja:en file://whatever.txt >output.txt

-The shell script translate.sh included with SuperSakura's tools may be able to do even more, if you're on Linux and have translate-shell installed.
-You can feed it the string table tsv file as is, and it will produce a new tsv with a few different translation alternatives, easy to polish manually.
-The script also does constant string substitutions from `trans-subs.txt`, so you can add commonly mistranslated terms there to force a correct translation.
+Included with SuperSakura are helper scripts that make using translate-shell more robust.
+You can feed in the string table tsv file as is, and the script will produce a new tsv with a few different translation alternatives, easy to polish manually.
+The scripts also do constant string substitutions from `trans-subs.txt`, so you can add commonly mistranslated terms there to force a correct translation.

+If you're on Linux, with translate-shell installed and on the system path:

 	translate.sh input.tsv >output.tsv

+Of, if you have Python 3, again with translate-shell installed and available on the system path:

+	python translate.py input.tsv >output.tsv

 Automatically translating all strings in a game will likely take hours.
 Perhaps leave it running overnight.
-You can watch how the translation is going by opening your output file, but don't do anything to save changes, as that could mess up the translation output.
+You can watch how the translation is going by opening your output file in a text editor, but don't do anything to save changes, as that could mess up the translation output.

 There are a few other translation options.
 [Translation Aggregator](http://www.hongfire.com/forum/showthread.php/94395-Translation-Aggregator-v0-4-9?p=3648894#post3648894)
 leverages both online and offline resources, but I'm not sure how hard it would be to straight up feed a text file through it.

-Once you have a translated file, some things still need to be checked manually.
+Once you have a translated tsv file, some things still need to be checked manually.
 At least you should clean up the verb:noun commands, in the first few hundred lines of the file.
 The verbs must be consistently translated, or some game scripts may fail to enable or disable the correct verbs.
-Also, check that all escape codes were preserved unchanged; for example, `\n` or `\$varname;`.
+Also, check that all escape codes were preserved; for example, `\n` or `\$varname;` must look exactly the same in the original string and in the translated string.
 Finally, there is one special string, probably ID `MAIN..1` or thereabouts.
 It says `Japanese`.
 Change that to `English`.
-This controls the textbox language.
+This controls the textbox language and font.

-To make the final string table, delete all columns except `String IDs` and your new `English` column.
-Save this as a tsv file, or csv file with tab-separated values.
-The filename can be anything, as long as it ends with the .tsv suffix.
+Finally, delete all columns except `String IDs` and your new `English` column.
+Save this single-tab two-column spreadsheet as a tsv file, or csv file with tab-separated values.
+The filename can be anything, as long as it ends with the .tsv suffix, for example `3sis98-en.tsv`.

-The translated strings can be put into a game in two ways.
-The simpler one is to copy the .tsv file anywhere under the game's project directory with all the other converted game resources.
+The translated strings can be inserted into a game in two ways.
+The simpler way is to copy the .tsv file anywhere under the game's project directory with all the other converted game resources.
 Recompile the game normally, and it should now run in English by default.

 The second way is to compile a mod, so the translation can be loaded from SuperSakura's frontend.
 These are the minimal steps: